-We are introducing a new way to submit stories to be published in the Ensign UK inserts
+We are introducing a new way to submit stories to be published in the UK and Ireland Local Pages.

 Norwich Stake Relief Society sisters met to join together in efforts to provide for women in need.